4acf/pedal-pricer/README.md

 ![Total price](images/total.png)

-Pedal pricer keeps track of the total price of all items that are currently in the canvas!
+Pedal pricer keeps track of the total price of all items that are currently in the canvas.

 <br>